redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/6.5-deploy-k8s-app/README.md

 This playbook handles grabbing the kubeconfig, setting the correct cluster address, then deploys our application.

-Remember to push your new playbook up to Gitea.
+Remember to commit and push your new playbook up to the git repo.

 ### Step 2 - Creating a Job Template